Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

 This stream will process Bro events as soon as they will be queued into the ``bro`` Kafka topic.
 Each log will be parsed as an event which will be pushed back to Kafka in the ``logisland_events`` topic.

-Stream 2 :Index the processed records into Elasticsearch
+Stream 2: Index the processed records into Elasticsearch
 ________________________________________________________

 The second Kafka stream will handle ``Records`` pushed into the ``logisland_events`` topic to index them into ElasticSearch.